tkehoriuchi/final-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## First time pulling

+Run `npm install` after downloading the repository for the first time.
+From then, you should be able to run `ng serve` without any issues.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.